 Autism Assistance Dogs Ireland’s (AADI) mission is to change the world for children with autism.
 Founded in 2010, AADI is a national charitable organisation which trains and places highly skilled assistance and companion dogs to provide safety to children in public places or act as a constant companion to the child with autism in their home environment.
 AADI’s dogs open up a whole new world of opportunity and possibility for children with autism and their families.

-Autism Assistance Dogs Ireland are expanding their Assistance Dog Programme and are recruiting an Apprentice Autism Assistance Dog Instructor to join the team.
+Autism Assistance Dogs Ireland are expanding their Assistance Dog Programme and are accepting applications, on an ongoing basis, for the role of Apprentice Autism Assistance Dog Instructor.

 This is a permanent full time position, 37.5 hours a week, salary negotiable dependent on experience.